kevinpalis/ct-boston-compass/README.md

 #Run the compass with default values and higher verbosity
 python3 compass.py -v

-#Run the compass with default values and higher verbosity
+#Run the compass to find routes between source and destination stops (verbose)
-python3 compass.py -v
+python3 compass.py -s "Davis" -d "Butler" -v

 #Show all subway stops (to see all valid values for source and destination)
 python3 compass.py -a